Skip to content

 MECLA is proudly

-funded by the NSW Government, managed by WWF Australia, Presync and Climate-KIC Australia, and powered by Partners.
+funded by the NSW and SA Government alongside industry partners, and managed by WWF Australia, Presync and Climate-KIC Australia, and powered by Partners.

 Resources